Internet Marketing

 Bistro To Go restaurant & catering

-By 2011, the array of products and services had become somewhat confusing for customers, according to the owner.
-She asked us to design and create a new marketing website, new Facebook page, a stronger Twitter presence, and a new e-newsletter (which merges the 2 older ones).
-Part of the challenge was to create an “umbrella” branding and marketing strategy that would encompass the rich diversity of offerings without undermining the existing strong (but limited) brand and “brand equity.”
+The owner asked us to design a new marketing website, new Facebook page, a stronger Twitter presence, and a new e-newsletter.
+A challenge was to create an “umbrella” branding strategy to encompass the diverse offerings without undermining the existing, strong brand equity.

-Update: in November and December 2011 this Pittsburgh marketing client experienced record revenues, far above expectations and in spite of the economy!
+Note: in November and December 2011 this Pittsburgh marketing client experienced record revenues, far above expectations and in spite of the economy!

 Master Remodelers contractor

-By 2008, this company’s 20-year old brand identity and 8-year old website had become dated, and it didn’t clearly define what we now call “The Master Remodelers Difference.”
-We rebranded this upscale, award-winning contractor to place him in an elite group of contractors—those offering ‘green,’ home remodeling energy efficiency solutions.
+By 2008, this company’s 20-year old brand identity and 8-year old website had become dated, and didn’t clearly define The Master Remodelers Difference.

 In 2010, we integrated a WordPress blog into the site to regularly publish events, tips, updates and special topics.
-We also added Facebook to their marketing tool kit and are gradually building a following.
-The blog and Facebook page keep this company dynamic on the Internet for both potential customers and search engines.

 “Pittsburgh’s Oldest and Friendliest Tavern”

 We jokingly call it a ‘Triple Threat’ website.
-When the owner: 1) creates a weekly blog—written in his own colorful style—it automatically 2) posts on his Facebook page and 3) sends an email to his list.
-A real time saver.
+When the owner 1) creates weekly blog posts, it automatically… 2) posts on his Facebook page… and then… 3) emails to his list.
+A real time saver!
+And in 2011 we experimented with Facebook ads, with success in getting new customers in the door.

 .